YuliyaShapovalova/HandGP/ReadMe.md

 ## Dependencies

-This work depends on the [GPflow project](https://www.gpflow.org/) and [TensorFlow](https://www.tensorflow.org/) as well as the numpy, scipy, matplotlib.
+This work depends on the [GPflow project](https://www.gpflow.org/) and [TensorFlow](https://www.tensorflow.org/) as well as the numpy, scipy, matplotlib.\\

+I've tested the demos with GPflow v.2.0.0, TensorFlow v2.1.0 and TensorFlow probability v0.9.0.